 3. Spots on stems: Fungal diseases can also cause spots to form on stems.
 These spots may be any color but are often black or brown.
 The stem may also become discolored or stunted in growth.

 4. Mushrooms or other fungi growing near the plant: Many fungi form visible structures called fruiting bodies that release spores into the air to infect other plants.
-These structures are often mushrooms but can also be molded, mildews, or rust.
+These structures are often mushrooms but can be molded, mildew, or rusted.

 6. Discoloration: Plant tissues react differently when exposed to certain environmental conditions.
 Leaves that fade or turn yellow are usually due to stress.
 But when these changes occur over time, they can be an early warning sign of a more serious problem.